-The Master of Arts (M.A.) is designed as a two-year degree program for those studying full-time.
+The Master of Arts (MA) is designed as a two-year degree program for those studying full-time.
 The purpose of the program is to provide students with a “basic understanding of theological disciplines for further graduate study or for general educational purposes” that will enrich students’ work in their chosen professions.
-Please click here to view the 2017-2018 M.A.
-Program Guide.

-Students may print the M.A.
-Degree Planner below:
+View and print the current MA Degree Planner below:

 Master of Sacred Theology

-The Master of Sacred Theology (S.T.M.) degree normally takes a minimum of one year to complete and requires satisfactory completion of 24 points taken for credit in advanced courses (200 level and higher) and a faculty-directed independent study.
-Please click here to view the 2017-2018 S.T.M.
-Program Guide
+The Master of Sacred Theology (STM) degree normally takes a minimum of one year to complete and requires satisfactory completion of 24 points taken for credit in advanced courses (200 level and higher) and a faculty-directed independent study.

-Students may print the S.T.M.
-Degree Planner below:
+View and print the current STM Degree Planner below: